AdityaAA2004/Zenith/README.md

-# CrashEyeFrontend
+# Zenith
-Crash Eye Frontend
+Zenith Software Crash Detection Frontend

-Run `npm install` on this folder to load all packages, then `npm start`
+Unzip the folder with respect to your OS and use the application